centrifugal/centrifugo/docs/content/server/configuration.md

 Default: 0

 Maximum number of connections from user (with known user ID) to Centrifugo node.
-By default - unlimited.
+By default, unlimited.

+The important thing to emphasize is that `client_user_connection_limit` works only per one Centrifugo node and exists mostly to protect Centrifugo from many connections from a single user – but not for business logic limitations.
+This means that if you will scale nodes – say run 10 Centrifugo nodes – then a user will be able to create 10 connections (one to each node).

 ### client_request_max_size